quickbrnfx/medical-device-reference-platform/platforms/connected-physiological-monitor/requirements/reviews/UN-002-capability-review.md

 Observation: During decomposition of UN-002, it was determined that the User Need primarily constrains the behavior of existing functional capabilities defined by UN-001 rather than introducing multiple new functional capabilities.
 Candidate capabilities for Confidentiality and Integrity were evaluated but did not yield independent functional responsibilities.

+Finding: User Need UN-002 is too broad to decompose into independent functional responsibilities.
+The term "protected" encompasses multiple potential concerns that cannot be uniquely derived from the current operational scenarios.
+User Need refinement is recommended before further requirements development.

 # Review Decision

 ## Capability Status